The changing workforce

 The time has come for Workforce Success, which empowers every single person part of your workforce to perform at their very best.

-EduMe is a Workforce Success platform used by modern companies across 6 continents to train, engage and communicate with their workforce.
-By having effective learning and relevant information in the palm of their hands, the workforce at companies like Uber, Airbnb, Deloitte and Vodafone are empowered to perform at their best.
+eduMe is a Workforce Success platform used by modern companies across 6 continents to train, inform and engage their remote workforce.
+By having effective learning and relevant information on-demand at their point of need, the workforce at our partner companies like Uber, goPuff, Deliveroo, Vodafone and Deloitte are empowered to perform at their very best.